College of Liberal Arts & Social Sciences > Academics > School of Public Service > Student Resources > Peace Corps

 A new Paul D. Coverdell Fellows Program partnership between Peace Corps and DePaul University will provide expanded educational and service opportunities to Americans interested in making a difference abroad and at home.
 The Coverdell Fellows program offers graduate school scholarships and degree-related internships in under-served American communities to returned Peace Corps volunteers.

-Fellows will be eligible to enroll in one of five degree programs in the School of Public Service: Public Service Management, International Public Service, Leadership and Policy Studies, Nonprofit Management, or Public Administration.
+Fellows will be eligible to enroll in one of five degree programs in the School of Public Service: Public Service Management, International Public Service, Master of Public Policy, Nonprofit Management, or Public Administration.

 The Peace Corps is delighted to have DePaul University as a partner in the Paul D. Coverdell Fellows Program, Acting Peace Corps Director Carrie Hessler-Radelet said.
 This new partnership enables returned Peace Corps volunteers to continue their work in public service through meaningful internships in underserved American communities.
 Experience overseas and graduate studies position Peace Corps Fellows to launch a career by combining coursework with service.

 Fellows will receive a $4,550 annual (per academic year) scholarship and internships in underserved communities, allowing returned volunteers to bring the skills they acquired during service back home to make an impact in the United States.
 In addition, students will gain valuable experience and networking connections at nonprofits and governmental organizations.

 We are now accepting applications for the Peace Corps Coverdell Fellowship for the Autumn 2018 quarter.
 The deadline to apply is May 1st.
 Applicants for the Fellowship program must first be admitted into the School of Public Service and then will need to complete the Coverdell Fellows application.
 The School of Public Service will award two Coverdell Fellowships per year.
 Only new SPS students will be accepted who will begin the program in the autumn quarter.